hivemq/hivemq4-docker-images/README.md

 ## Building

-To build the image, you must first obtain the [HiveMQ DNS discovery](https://github.com/hivemq/hivemq4-dns-cluster-discovery-plugin) plugin and copy the jar file to the `hivemq4/dns-image` folder.
+To build the image, you must first obtain the [HiveMQ DNS discovery](https://github.com/hivemq/hivemq-dns-cluster-discovery-extension) extension and copy the jar file to the `hivemq4/dns-image` folder.

 The image can then be built by running `docker build -t hivemq-dns .` in the `hivemq4/dns-image` folder.